timmak/arc-docs/en/aws/guides-data.md

 NOTES:

-- further seperating reads from writes is a decent idea
+- further separating reads from writes is a decent idea
 - isolating stage data from prod data is not a horrible idea

     Let's create a database client to do the usual persistence methods.

-Create a couple of modules `accounts` and `notes` to represent their corosponding tables:
+Create a couple of modules `accounts` and `notes` to represent their corresponding tables:

 ```bash
 mkdir accounts